 The MPCA is now accepting all water quality submittals electronically.
 All permit-required reports and submittals, including whole effluent toxicity (WET) tests and pretreatment annual reports, should now be submitted electronically to the WQ submittals center at firstname.lastname@example.org.

 - Fill out the WQ submittals form (see below)

 - Attach the form and submittal to your email

 - Send the email by the due date

-Note: The MPCA will not deem the WQ Submittal as received unless the Water Quality Submittals form (wq-wwprm7-71) is also attached.
+Note: The MPCA will not deem the WQ submittal as received unless this submittals form is also attached: